Tritlo/DockerizedMurmur/README.md

     #sslCert=
     #sslKey=

-in murmur.ini into something like
+in murmur.ini (at the mount point) into something like

     sslCert=/root/murmur/ssl/fullchain.pem
     sslKey=/root/murmur/ssl/privkey.pem

 and then place your keys into /mnt/murmur/ssl, or wherever your mount point is.

+Then run

+    docker murmur restart

+to update the server.